tarastrauss/2048/readme.md

 - As a player, I can reset the game using a reset button to try again

-- *(current)* As a player, I see animated boxes moving across the board (very basic animation) so it looks pleasing and simple

 - As a player, I can keep track of how many moves I made this round so I can brag to my friends (if I win in fewer moves)

+- As a player, I can see how far I've gotten on screen, because anytime a new superhero appears, he or she is added onto a "Justice League Members" part of my website, which indicates who has joined the justice league

 - As a player, I see buttons with superhero symbols faded in the background, with a number in the foreground so I feel like I'm forming the justice league if I win!